darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 shoulder power / toe power
 : The word _shoulder_ refers to the higher bend of the curve (highlights), while the _toe_ is the lower bend.
 These sliders determine how gradually the contrast drops as the curve approaches black or white.
 Higher values result in a sharper bend, maintaining contrast for longer before a more abrupt roll-off.
 If the overall contrast is not sufficient to reach the black and/or white point, either or both ends of the curve may become "inverted," rendering these controls ineffective.
 Should this occur, a warning icon will appear next to the affected slider(s).
 Hovering over the warning provides a tooltip with suggested actions, and, if the _show curve_ section is expanded, the affected part of the curve will be highlighted in yellow.
 This warning may be disabled by setting `plugins/darkroom/agx/enable_curve_warnings=FALSE` in `darktablerc`.

+### the curve

+The plot of the curve can be displayed by opening the _show curve_ collapsible section in the _settings_ tab.
+It can be a useful tool to learn about the behavior of the curve and the effect of related controls.
+The plot is not interactive; it simply illustrates the effect of the sliders.

+The x-axis of the graph shows the selected input exposure range, measured in EV, with values relative to mid-gray; mid-gray is therefore at the 0 EV mark.
+The y-axis displays the linear output value, 18% indicating mid-gray.
+The scaling of the y-axis is not linear; horizontal grid lines help visualize the non-linearity.
+The degree of non-linearity is governed by a gamma value (default: 2.2).
+More information on the gamma is provided in the description of the _advanced curve parameters_.

+The curve has 5 important points:

+-   The _black and white points_ are at the left and right edges of the graph, respectively; their final linear output values can be controlled by the _target black_ and _target white_ sliders (see _advanced curve parameters_).
+-   the _pivot_ is the point around which the curve is built, indicated by a dot.
+By default, it maps mid-gray to mid-gray.
+You may move this point to match your main subject using the provided picker.
+-   _toe and shoulder starting points_: These define where the curve transitions from a linear section to the compressed toe (shadows) and shoulder (highlights).
+By default, they are set to the pivot point.

+show curve
+: Expands or collapses the plot of the curve.
+It is recommended to expand this section while getting familiar with the curve, or when investigating issues like loss of detail or curve "inversion" (documented under _toe power / shoulder power_).

 ### advanced curve parameters

 shoulder start